More than one in three adults has some form of cardiovascular disease.

 - Eat Better.
 Eating the right foods can help you control your weight, blood pressure, blood sugar and cholesterol.
 Follow a dietary pattern that includes fruits, vegetables, whole grains, and other healthy choices.
-Penny Kris-Etherton, Ph.D., R.D., a nutritionist at Penn State University who herself uses Life’s Simple 7.
-“It’s important to choose fruits and vegetables over empty-calorie foods.”
+Penny Kris-Etherton, Ph.D., R.D., a nutritionist at Penn State University who herself uses Life’s Simple 7 says, “It’s important to choose fruits and vegetables over empty-calorie foods.”

 What’s a heart-smart diet?
 Looking for foods stamped with the American Heart Association’s Heart-Check mark is one sure way to know you’re choosing a food low in saturated fat and cholesterol.
-Here are some other recommendations to eating healthy:
+Read the full American Heart Association's Recommendations for Diet and Lifestyle.

 - Manage Blood Pressure.
 One in three Americans has high blood pressure — yet one out of every five doesn’t even know they have it.
 That’s because high blood pressure, “the silent killer,” has no symptoms.
 Keeping your blood pressure in a healthy range starts with eating a heart-healthy diet.
 Other important factors are exercising regularly; not smoking; maintaining a healthy weight; limiting salt and alcohol; and taking medication prescribed by your doctor.

 - Lose Weight.
 Extra weight can do serious damage to your heart.
 Too much fat, especially around the belly, increases your risk for high blood pressure, high cholesterol and diabetes.
 So give your heart a break by dropping the extra pounds — and keeping them off.
 Every little bit helps.
 You can shed 24 pounds a year by dropping just 2 pounds a month, and losing as little as 3-5% of your body weight can decrease your heart disease risk.
 The trick is to increase your aerobic physical activity each week while reducing the calories you take in, to a point where you can achieve energy balance and a healthy weight.
 Learn more about losing weight.

 - Reduce Blood Sugar.
 Diabetes can quadruple your risk of heart disease or stroke, so keeping blood sugar levels under control is crucial to preventing medical problems involving the heart and kidneys.
 If left untreated, diabetes can also cause blindness and nerve disease, among other health complications.
 You can minimize the impact of diabetes on your body — and even prevent or delay the onset of diabetes — by eating right, controlling your weight, exercising and taking medication prescribed your doctor.
 In some cases, lifestyle changes result in less need for medication.

 - Stop Smoking.
 It’s time to kick the habit.
-With one in five deaths caused by smoking, going smoke-free can help prevent not only heart disease and stroke, but also cancer and chronic lung disease.
+Going smoke-free can help prevent not only heart disease and stroke, but also cancer and chronic lung disease.
 The payoff is almost immediate.
 Quit smoking and you’ll have the same risk level for developing heart disease as non-smokers within only a few years.